HONEYBEES IN WARFARE

 history repeats itself again.

-eBook!
-Updated, with many full color
+side-by-side!
+Updated, with many full

 Swarms of bees can be induced to

 settle into large clay jars called amphorae.
 These sturdy